jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/arm.md

 to define:

 1. Temporal acceptance:
    maximum number
    of days for assignment.
 1. Temporal acceptance:
    maximum number of assignments for a single vulnerability.
 1. Temporal acceptance:
    minimum CVSS 3.1 score allowed for assignment.
 1. Temporal acceptance:
    maximum CVSS 3.1 score allowed for assignment.
 1. DevSecOps:
    Days before agent starts breaking the build for new vulnerabilities.
 1. DevSecOps:
    Minimum CVSS 3.1 score from which agent breaks the build for open vulnerabilities.

-### Out of Scope
+### Outside

 This section refers to repositories that are not yet associated with any group on